 Helen has worked closely with government and conservation agencies to define ecological and chemical reference conditions for lakes in Europe and in China.
 For example, she has been centrally involved in advising the Environment Agency, Scottish Environment Protection Agency, Natural England, Countryside Council for Wales (now Natural Resources Wales) and Scottish Natural Heritage on reference conditions for UK lakes including development of an ecological classification tool using diatoms (DARLEQ).
 This was facilitated by her invited membership of the UK Lakes Task Team (2005-2009) and provided the evidence base to inform UK Government response to the EU Water Framework Directive.
 She recently co-edited a special issue of Journal of Paleolimnology (vol 45, 2011) on "Reference states and lake restoration".
 Her applied diatom work has helped to inform restoration strategies of >50 lakes suffering from nutrient enrichment.

-I have given talks to local interest groups (e.g. Morvern Historical Society) and regularly present my research outputs at meetings attended by a range of stakeholders (e.g. Llangorse Lake and Llyn Tegid symposia and the Loweswater Care Project).
+She has given talks to local interest groups (e.g. Morvern Historical Society) and regularly presents her research outputs at meetings attended by a range of stakeholders (e.g. Llangorse Lake and Llyn Tegid symposia and the Loweswater Care Project).

-I am a member of the Environment Agency (EA) expert panel on diatom quality assurance and host regular training workshops for EA staff.
+She is a member of the Environment Agency (EA) expert panel on diatom quality assurance and hosts regular training workshops for EA staff.

 Since 2005 Helen has been a director of ENSIS Ltd, an environmental consultancy within the Geography Department which is dedicated to supporting the research of the Environmental Change Research Centre.
 On behalf of ENSIS Ltd, she co-ordinates applied work on lowland and shallow lake systems.
 See www.ensis.org.uk